kevster2017/SoftwareDevelopment/README.md

 # SoftwareDevelopment
-This application covers basic programmng challenges in software development involving Strings, Integers and Sorting.
+This application covers basic programming challenges in software development involving Strings, Integers and Sorting.
 This includes: reversing a string, anagrams, Fibonacci Series, Factorial of Integers and Bubble Sort.

 ## Development